Storm Ciara: In pictures

 These are external links and will open in a new window

-Storm Ciara is bringing severe gales, heavy rain and major disruption on the transport network across the UK.
+Storm Ciara swept across the UK on Sunday, with heavy rain and gusts of up to 97mph causing widespread flooding and major disruption on the transport network.

 All pictures are subject are subject to copyright.